SwissDataScienceCenter/renku/docs/introduction/why.rst

 they span multiple projects or might originate in external public repositories.
 This cross-linking of research artifacts is made possible through the Renku :ref:`Knowledge Graph <knowledge-graph>`.
-The analysis steps can be re-executed to ensure the veracity of the results or reused in other projects on different data or rerun with different parameters.
+The analysis steps can be re-executed to ensure the veracity of the results or rerun with different parameters.

 The final results can be packaged into a dataset and easily published with all the requisite metadata on public repositories like `Zenodo